TakshakRamteke/.dotfiles/readme.md

 step 3: `chmod +x configure`

+step 4: `./configure`

-step 4: chill ☕ and let it do it's thing
+step 5: chill ☕ and let it do its thing

-step 5: restart the system (not mandatory)
+step 6: restart the system (not mandatory but recommended)